DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Unified WBx ML watermarking framework

 \subsection{White-Box watermarking}

 As stated above, there are two classes of white box watermarking schemes: the static class and the dynamic class.
-The former groups the methods that embed the watermark by directly modifying a trained model’s weights \cite{feng2020watermarking, kuribayashi2021white} using a classical watermarking modulation as for images.
-In the second class \cite{uchida2017embedding, rouhani2019deepsigns, li2020spread, wang2019riga}, the watermark is inserted during the training of the model for the original task it is designed for.
+The former groups the methods that embed the watermark by directly modifying the weights of a trained model \cite{feng2020watermarking, kuribayashi2021white} using a classical watermarking modulation as for images.
+In the second class \cite{uchida2017embedding, rouhani2019deepsigns, li2020spread, wang2019riga, li2022encryption}, the watermark is inserted during the training of the model for the original task it is designed for.
 By doing so, the idea is that the watermark insertion process does not reduce the performance of the host model.
-From our point of view, these methods can be integrated within a unified white box watermarking framework that depicts any scheme accordingly two main steps:
+From our point of view, these methods can be integrated within a unified white-box watermarking framework that depicts any of these schemes accordingly in the two following main steps:

-\begin{enumerate} \item At first, considering a target model $M$, a secretly parameterized features extraction function $Ext(M,K_{ext})$ is applied using a secret key $K_{ext}$.
+\begin{enumerate} \item At first, considering a target model $M$, a secretly parameterized features extraction function $\text{Ext}(M,K_{\text{ext}})$ is applied using a secret key $K_{\text{ext}}$.
 As we will see, such features can be a subset of the model weights.
-In that case $K_{ext}$ simply indicates the indices of the model weights to select.
+In that case, $K_{\text{ext}}$ simply indicates the indices of the model weights to select.
 It can also be some model activation maps for some secretly selected input data, issued from a trigger set.
-These features are then used for watermark insertion/extraction. \item The embedding of a watermark message $b$ consists of regularizing $M$ with a specific regularization term $E_{wat}$ so that the projection function $Proj(.,K_{Proj})$ applied to the selected features encodes $b$ in a given watermark space; space which depends on the secret key $K_{Proj}$.
-The idea is that after training, we have:
+These features are then used for the insertion / extraction of the watermark. \item The embedding of a watermark message $b$ consists of regularizing $M$ with a specific watermarking regularization term $E_{\text{wat}}$ added in the model loss so that the projection function $\text{Proj}(.,K_{\text{Proj}})$ applied to the selected features encodes $b$ in a given watermark space; space which depends on the secret key $K_{\text{Proj}}$.
+The idea is that after training we have the following:

-where $M^{wat}$ is the watermarked version model of the target model $M$.
+where $M^{\text{wat}}$ is the watermarked version model of the target model $M$.

-Obviously, to do so, the watermarking regularization term $E_{wat}$ depends on a distance measure $d$ defined in the watermark space (e.g., the hamming distance or cross entropy in the case of a binary watermark, a binary string of length $l$ , i.e., $b \in \{0,1\}^l$) being defined as:
+The watermarking regularization term $E_{\text{wat}}$ depends on a distance measure $d$ defined in the watermark space, like the hamming distance, Hinge Loss or cross-entropy in the case of a binary watermark that is a binary string of length $l$, i.e., $b \in \{0,1\}^l$). $E_{\text{wat}}$ is thus defined as:

-To preserve the accuracy of the target model, the watermarked model $M^{wat}$ is in general derived from $M$ through a fine-tuning operation parametrized with the following loss function:
+To preserve the accuracy of the target model, the watermarked model $M^{\text{wat}}$ is in general derived from $M$ through a fine-tuning operation parametrized with the following loss function: